 Grades4 to 12

 In the ClassroomUse STEMbite videos as an anticipatory set or "activator" to introduce a unit or lesson on a projector or interactive whiteboard.
 Discuss the videos in STEMbite and informally assess the prior knowledge as you start a lesson or unit of study.
 STEMbite is a great find for gifted students (logic, unusual topics, in-depth investigation, and more).
 Be sure to include this site on your class web page or blog for students to access both in and outside of class.
 Have your students create their own first-person videos on a math or science topic.
-Create an online or printed comic similar to a STEMbite video on a science or math concept using one of the tools and ideas included in this collection.
-If your district blocks YouTube, then STEMbite may not be viewable for students at school.
-You could always view the videos at home and bring them to class "on a stick" to share.
-Use a tool such as KeepVid reviewed here to download the videos from YouTube.
-To share a single video from this site without all the YouTube clutter, use a tool such as SafeShareTV, reviewed here and create a shortcut to the SafeShare page directly on the desktop.
+Create an online or printed comic similar to a STEMbite video on a science or math concept, First have students create a rough draft of their comic using Printable Comic Strip Templates, reviewed here.
+Next, use an online tool such as Comic Creator, reviewed here.
+To share a single video from this site without all the YouTube clutter, use a tool such as TubeChop, reviewed here, and create a shortcut to the TubeChop page directly on the desktop.

 Grades4 to 12

 In the ClassroomThis site is a great addition to any classroom lesson or unit on electricity or circuits.
 Try the activities as a class on your interactive whiteboard or projector, explaining what the symbols mean.
 Have students complete activities on their own using classroom computers.
 Take screenshots of your digital different schematics they have created.
 Have students create an online presentation on electricity and circuits using using one of the many TeachersFirst Edge presentation tools.